Osvaldo Batocletti

-Osvaldo Agustín Batocletti Ronco (January 22, 1950 – May 17, 2019), known by audience and fans as Bato, was an Argentine football manager and player, who played as a defender.
-Batocletti coached Tigres UANL and Querétaro F.C.
+Osvaldo Agustín Batocletti Ronco (January 22, 1950 – May 17, 2019), known by audience and fans as "Bato", was an Argentine football player and later manager, who played as a defender.
+He most notably played for and coached Tigres UANL.

-He resided in Mexico from 1974 to 2019 and held Mexican citizenship.

-He died on May 17, 2019, from cancer.
+Having resided in Mexico from 1974, he held Mexican citizenship.
+He died there, from cancer, in 2019, at the age of 69.

 Career

 Player

 Batocletti started his career playing with Racing Club de Avellaneda in 1970.
 In 1973, he moved to Club Atlético Lanús, and then in 1974 he moved to Unión de Santa Fe.

 In 1974, he moved to Mexico to play with Club León of the Mexican Primera División, now Liga MX.
 In 1977, he was transferred to Tigres de la UANL.
 For his transfer to Tigres, Batocletti sacrificed part of his salary so that Tigres could pay León.
 With Tigres, he scored 12 goals and was League champion twice, in 1978 and in 1982.
 Along with Gerónimo Barbadillo, Tomás Boy and coach Carlos Miloc, he is considered an icon of Tigres' first golden age of success.
 After playing 7 seasons with Tigres, he retired as a player in 1984.

 Since retirement, he was attached to Tigres, mostly in administrative positions.
 He was labeled by Monterrey daily, El Norte, as the "El Tigre más Tigre" (most Tiger of all Tigers), because his extensive career with Tigres and his affection to the team.